 Creating a Safe Educational Environment

 Our privatized school with highly structured and differentiated classrooms has a 12-month schedule, which allows students to enter school during any month of the year.
-In addition, students receive extra support services from the Behavioral Specialists, School Therapist, and Social Worker.
-These services include individual work, social/emotional group sessions and positive reinforcements throughout the day.
+In addition, students receive extra support services from the Behavioral Specialists and our School Therapist.
+The school and residential staff work in unison to make sure students emotional needs are put at the forefront of our program.
+Services include individual work, social/emotional group sessions and positive reinforcements throughout the day.

-Students receive instruction in study skills, life and career planning, drug and alcohol prevention, and sexuality, as appropriate for age and grade.
+Students receive instruction as outlined in the common core standards.
+In addition, students receive instruction in study skills, life and career planning, drug and alcohol prevention, and sexuality, as appropriate for age and grade.

 Highly qualified staff strive to provide a safe, multicultural learning environment to ensure a quality education for all students.
 We achieve this by teaching to each student's strengths and learning styles, and by using differentiated instruction with individualized planning.